jothepro/doxygen-awesome-css/README.md

 ## Credits

-This theme is heavily inspired by the awesome design of the [vuepress](https://vuepress.vuejs.org/) static site generator default theme!
+This theme is heavily inspired by the beautiful [vuepress](https://vuepress.vuejs.org/) static site generator default theme!